Tulip is an open platform that can integrate with your existing IT infrastructure. This integration is achieved using Connectors.

 "When the operator scans a barcode"

 "Look up that barcode up in my SQL database"

 "Then go to one of three different steps based on that data."

 "send a request to my HTTP API that tracks production issues on my factory floor."

 Both are self-service.
 As long as you can query a SQL database or external software service (like an MES or ERP), then you can write the query within Tulip.

-Below is an example of calling a connector function within a Trigger in the App Builder:
+Below is an example of calling a connector function within a Trigger in the App Editor: